logicplace/pm-dev-docs/hardware/cpu/bios.md

 ; contents of B/XP lost
 ```

-Turns on the cartidge power (if one is inserted) and prepares the [selected game][$2001] from the multi-cart.
+Turns on the cartidge power (if one is inserted) and prepares the [selected game][$2001] from the multicart.
 In the event of an error, the cartridge slot is unpowered (if it was previously unpowered).

 `A` returns the result of this routine.
 0 for success, 1 for no cart inserted, or 2 for some other error.